On this page

 Warning sign 2: A financial adviser asking you to pay investment money directly into their account

-Similarly, a New South Wales’ financial adviser recently pleaded guilty to dishonestly obtaining approximately $208,000 from his clients.
+A New South Wales financial adviser pleaded guilty to dishonestly obtaining approximately $208,000 from his clients.
 He advised them that he would invest money on their behalf if they deposited money into his business account.
-Instead, he also used the funds for his own purposes.
+Instead, he used the funds for his own purposes.

 Warning sign 3: An adviser operating under multiple company names

-A former Sydney financial adviser was recently banned by ASIC after it was found that he’d operated a financial services business under 14 separate companies.
-The adviser was a failed director of all of the companies.
+A former Sydney financial adviser was banned by ASIC after it was found that he had operated a financial services business under 14 separate companies.
+The adviser was a failed director of all the companies.
 They had all been placed into liquidation over a 13-month period.
 The combined debt owed to creditors was $9.8 million.

 The adviser was subsequently banned by ASIC from holding a financial services licence for five years.